RealWagmi/x-anon-staking/README.md

 - Total active stake (dilution effect)
 - Entry timing within reward intervals
 - Early stakers earn more stake-days
+- **Empty pool redistribution**: If other pools are empty, your pool gets larger share

+💡 **Empty Pool Redistribution Impact on APR:**

+The `getPoolAPR()` function automatically accounts for empty pool redistribution because it reads actual `perDayRate` from snapshots.
+These snapshots already reflect the redistributed amounts.

+Example: If pool 2 received 100% of a topUp (due to pools 0 and 1 being empty), the snapshot's `perDayRate` will be calculated from that full amount, resulting in higher projected APR.

 ✅ **Confidence Score** indicates data quality: